greenorca/SimpleSQLiteApp/README.md

 # SimpleSQLiteApp

-This is a simple Android app demonstration form-based data entry with SQLite-based persistency and ListView
+This is a simple **Android app** to demonstrate form-based data entry with SQLite-based persistency and ListView